Last Updated: 12/10/20

 - Sacrum - Buttocks, Genitalia, Hip Bones, Prostate, Rectum, Sex Organs, Ureter, Urinary Bladder

-- Sacral Plexus - The Sciatic Nerves that controls Muscles, Joints and Ankles, Feet, Knees, Legs, Toes
+- Sacral Plexus - The Sciatic Nerves that control Muscles, Joints and Ankles, Feet, Knees, Legs, Toes

 - Coccyx - Anus, Rectum